Chase Luxury Hotel & Resort Collection: Which Cards Have It, and How to Use It

 Not a big traveler?
 This cash back card might be the one for you.
 It earns a whopping 5% cash back in rotating quarterly bonus categories.

-If you’d rather not fuss with signing up for bonus categories, consider the straightforward Chase Freedom Unlimited® (Review), which offers 5% cash back on Lyft rides, grocery stores, and travel purchased through Chase Ultimate Rewards.
+If you’d rather not fuss with signing up for bonus categories, consider the straightforward Chase Freedom Unlimited® (Review), which offers 5% cash back on Lyft rides and travel purchased through Chase Ultimate Rewards.
 Along with 3% back at restaurants and drugstores, you’ll also earn a flat 1.5% cash back on all other purchases (and also has a $0 annual fee).